January 31st, 2025

 Diets and targeted facial exercises may not give you the results you’re hoping for, so your best bet could be to get a neck lift to restore a taut and youthful jawline.

-You may have also heard this procedure called the chin lift.
+You may also have heard this procedure called a chin lift.
 It’s immensely popular, with well over 54,000 chin/neck lifts performed in North America in 2019.
 That was a 2% increase from 2018.

 Your surgeon will begin with the administration of local or general anesthesia to ensure the entire procedure is completely painless.
 Next, he will make a small incision under the chin.
-From there, he will expertly remove fat and loose skin, while tightening the muscles in the chin and neck areas.
+From there, he will expertly remove excess fat and loose skin while tightening the muscles in the chin and neck.

 Facial Volume Loss